stefan-hoeck/idris2-pack/README.md

 $HOME/.pack/[collection]/bin
 ```

-This will be enough for executing an application via pack,
+This will be enough to execute an application via pack,
 for instance by running

 ```sh